Azoospermia and Male Infertility

 Blockage Involving the Inguinal Ring

 Inguinal hernia repairs are typically the cause of vasal blockage in this location.
-Vasal damage at the inguinal ring is very difficult to repair microsurgically due to the location of the obstruction as well as the intensive scar tissue related to the use of mesh in most hernia repairs.
-Some reports have described attempted repairs with a combined laparoscopic (transabdominal) and scrotal approach, but success rates are relatively low.
-Sperm extraction combined with IVF/ICSI provides the highest chance of success as well as the least risk of complications in this situation.
+[Shin D. Ann Surg 2005] Vasal damage at the inguinal ring is very difficult to repair microsurgically due to the location of the obstruction as well as the intensive scar tissue related to the use of mesh in most hernia repairs.
+Repairs have been described including laparascopic assisted mobilization of retroperitoneal vas as well as vasal cross-over procedures.
+[Kim A. JUrol 2004][Sheynkin YR JUrol 1998].
+Small case series have reported modest success rates, but these are complex cases with higher risks of complications such as damage to intra-abdominal organs.
+Sperm extraction combined with IVF/ICSI is usually quite straight-forward and low risk, with higher success rates as long as the women is a good candidate for IVF.

 Blockage of the Vas Deferens Deep in the Pelvic Region

 Blockages deep within the pelvis or retroperitoneum usually are the result of either a previous surgery in the area or a congenital abnormality (such as congenital bilateral absence of the vas deferens, or CBAVD).
-These are generally not candidates for surgical reconstruction.
+Examples of surgeries which can cause vasal obstruction in these areas include trauma-related surgery, renal transplants, and appendectomies.
+[Sheynkin YR.
+Urol 1998].
+Though there are some case studies of attempted reconstructions (such as vasal cross-over procedures in patients with unilateral pelvic obstruction on one side and a non-functioning atrophic testicle on the other side), these scenarios are quite rare and have relatively low success rates.
 Sperm extraction combined with IVF/ICSI usually represents the best approach for these men if they want to have a biologically related child.

 See the "Genetics" section for more information on CBAVD.